Time is of the essence for diagnosing and managing Fabry disease.

 Fabry disease is a genetic, X-linked disorder that affects men, women, and children.
 It is classified into 2 main phenotypes, classic and nonclassic, both of which can lead to organ failure and serious complications in adulthood and reduction in life expectancy.4,5

-Fabry disease is caused by pathogenic mutations in the galactosidase alpha (GLA) gene that lead to complete or partial deficiency of α-galactosidase (α-GAL A).
-This results in progressive accumulation of glycolipids—globotriaosylceramide (GL-3) and globotriaosylsphingosine (Lyso-GL-3)—in lysosomes throughout the body.6,7
+Fabry disease is caused by pathogenic variants in the galactosidase-alpha (GLA) gene that lead to complete or partial deficiency in α-galactosidase (α-GAL A) enzyme activity.6 This results in progressive accumulation of glycolipids−globotriaosylceramide (GL-3) and globotriaosylsphingosine (lyso-GL-3)—in lysosomes throughout the body.6,7

-It is important to monitor pediatric and adult patients in order to identify early symptoms and manage previously identified symptoms—before they progress to life-threatening conditions.5
+It is important to monitor pediatric and adult patients in order to identify early symptoms and manage previously identified symptoms before they progress to life-threatening conditions.9

 It is important to identify symptoms that are just starting to emerge.

 Previously identified symptoms should be monitored to see if they have gotten worse.

 Female patients presenting with renal, cardiac, CNS, GI symptoms, or pain should be considered for ERT.18